-THE FREE VEGAN COOKERY COURSE FOR YOUNG PEOPLE
+VEGAN VENTURE, OUR FREE VEGAN COOKERY COURSE FOR YOUNG PEOPLE

 The Charity's expenditure varies from year to year but in a twelve month period it might award total grants of £30,000 to assist with education or the relief of poverty.